It’s a daily ritual, a symbol of Argentine identity, and a South American superfood.

 → Alternatively there are relatively inexpensive sets that include just the mate and bombilla

-→ Far from traditional mate, but yerba mate carbonated drinks are definitely healthier than regular soda.
+→ Far from traditional mate, but yerba mate carbonated drinks are at least a tad healthier than regular soda.
 A company in Miami has manufactured a hipster yerba mate soda since the 1960s called Mavera that was originally produced in Cuba before the revolution.

 → Newer carbonated mate products include flavors such as this Brooklyn Mate soda with Ginger, Lemon and Vanilla and from one of the leading organic Yerba Mate producers who

 → As entrepreneurs hop on the yerba mate bandwagon, there are now appearing guilt-free no calorie yerba mate drinks, that nevertheless offer quite a kick such as this sparkling yerba mate drinks with flavors such as mango passion-fruit that provides a caffeine boost of 160 mg per drink.

 → Perhaps picking up a yerba mate habit can be a healthy replacement for booze, some surmise.
 Not only does it give people a lift, it keeps the server’s hands busy, and the ritualistic nature of drinking mate still provides a hallowed social experience.

 Companies seem to be exercising this idea as a marketing angle and new sugar-free organic yerba mate soda options such as the ‘Clean’ brand, are marketed toward those in recovery.
 It’s also a tad ironic because many tout yerba mate as an excellent hangover cure.